6 Tips for Building a Flawless Feminine Form

-And yet, more often than not, you see women getting ready for fast-paced, intense workouts warming up with a lame 10 minute walk on the treadmill, or an even lamer series of stretches.
-Both time wasted that could be spent getting you to your goals.
+And yet, more often than not, you see women getting ready for fast-paced, intense workouts warming up with a lame 10-minute walk on the treadmill, or an even lamer series of stretches.
+Both are time wasted that could be spent getting you to your goals.

 In addition to that, dynamic warm-ups also get your heart rate up over a shorter period of time, and allow you to burn more calories and get into the groove faster.

 All of which is to say that whether your goal is to drop some fat or tone up your muscles, there is literally nothing that a lame slow-go workout can do for you that can’t be more effectively achieved with a fast one.

 Given that I maintain that men and women should train differently for differing goals, it stands to reason that I assert there should be certain aspects of training that carry over when goals are similar.
 One goal that men and women have in common is that we all want a firm, toned, sexy look.
 One of the best ways to get that look, for men or women, is with heavy weight.